yanamargolina/java-for-qa-java-platform-intro/README.md

 # «Intro to Java Platform and language».
 30 hrs.
-Training for QAs who deals with working Java Apps to help them better and faster solve typical Java understanding mismatches and build-time issues.
+Training for QAs who deal with working Java Apps to help them better and faster solve typical Java understanding mismatches and build-time issues.
 This training is prerequisite for any other Java-aware training.

 # Training Objectives: